Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 ### Task 2: Explore the Azure resources

+In this task, you will explore the Azure resources created for the lab, including an IoT Hub, Storage Account, and Stream Analytics job.
+You will review their configurations in the Azure portal, ensuring the correct setup for processing real-time streaming data.

 1. In the  [Azure portal](https://portal.azure.com/), on the home page, select  **Resource groups**  to see the resource groups in your subscription.

 1. This should include the  **learnxxxxxx** resource group identified by the setup script.